matrover/alternativehomeyapps/README.md

 >* Github URL: https://github.com/jghaanstra/nuki.homey

 <br>
-if you know such apps please leave them in the comments in this format and i will include them
+if you know more of such apps please leave them in the comments in this format and i will include them

 <br>